MS Hydrology, Environmental Studies from University of Colorado Boulder

-BS Geological Sciences: The Ohio State University
+BS Geological Sciences from The Ohio State University

 Born and raised in the snowiest place in Ohio, Kelsey grew up mesmerized by the seasonal flow of the natural world.
-Her early admiration of the environment led to her ceaseless adventuring and wanderlust, along with a zest for all things science.
-Kelsey has since researched rivers and ecosystems throughout the US, studied abroad in England, worked at two polar and alpine research institutes, volunteered teaching at K-8 STEM events, and twice instructed a backcountry skiing hydrology internship in the Colorado Rocky Mountains.
-While Kelsey’s intimate study of water on Earth taught her to flow in the present and thrive with change, a yearning to cultivate the human-environment relationship motivated her to further pursue experiential education.
+Her early curiosity about the environment led to her ceaseless adventuring and wanderlust, along with a zest for all things science.
+Kelsey has since intimately studied water, rivers, and ecosystems across the globe, worked at polar and alpine research institutes, and facilitated K-12 environmental science outreach throughout the U.S.

 Before joining the Dragons community, Kelsey led outdoor expeditions, service programs, and conservation workshops for youth in Belize, Hawaii, and Colorado for National Geographic Student Expeditions.
 She also twice instructed a backcountry skiing hydrology internship in the Rocky Mountains at the University of Colorado.
 Kelsey has worked with Dragons in Cambodia, Laos, China, and Thailand and has studied yoga, meditation, spirituality, and sustainable living throughout Asia, all of which inform her work as an experiential educator.